nmtrang29/blog/src/content/posts/datadog-hello-kitty-themes.md

 ## The response

 The response was overwhelming: everyone smiled when they saw it.
-Many said it actually made them want to spend more time in Datadog, with some even suggesting that this theme could boost morale and productivity if adopted more broadly.
-One coworker printed the assets as stickers, which quickly spread across laptops in the office.
+Many said it actually made them want to spend more time in Datadog, with some even suggesting that this theme could boost morale and productivity if it was implemented.
+One coworker printed the assets as stickers, which quickly spread across laptops in the office :-).
 ![Team's reaction](./_assets/hellokitty/reaction.png)